infovpcs/odoo18_mcp_project/README.md

 7. **Field Mapping**: The system includes mappings for common fields across different models, making it easier to search for related information.

 8. **Result Formatting**: Search results are formatted in a user-friendly way, with tables for single-model results and structured output for multi-model results.

+9. **Dynamic Model Discovery**: The query parser now uses Odoo's ir.model and ir.model.fields to dynamically discover models and their fields, making it work with any Odoo model without hardcoding.

+10. **Field Categorization**: Fields are automatically categorized based on their types and names (e.g., date fields, amount fields, status fields), making it easier to map natural language concepts to Odoo fields.

+11. **Field Validation**: All field references are validated against the actual model fields to ensure they exist, with fallbacks for different Odoo versions.

+12. **Enhanced Entity Extraction**: The system can extract entities from queries using dynamic model information, improving the accuracy of search results.

+13. **Cross-Version Compatibility**: The query parser includes special handling for field name changes between Odoo versions (e.g., move_type vs. type, customer_rank vs. customer).

 ### Export/Import Functionality